hautonjt/data-pipeline/docs/pipeline.md

 ```
 ./deploy-nifi.sh
 ```
-Note: this script includes sudo commands, as we are copying the geoip database to a system directory.
+> Note: you will need to type your password (`user`) for this script as it uses `sudo` to copy the geoip database to a system directory.

 This script does the following:
 - deploys a NiFi cluster of 3 nodes
 - deploys a Zookeeper cluster of 3 nodes (used by NiFi for maintaining configuration and cluster information)

-Once NiFi is ready, you should be able to access it by going to http://localhost:32002/nifi.

 ---